John J. Gilman

-Jack Gilman (born John Joseph Gilman, December 22, 1925, Green Bay, Wisconsin – September 10, 2009, Los Angeles, California) was a world-renowned material scientist in the field of mechanical properties of solids.
-In his lifetime he made major contributions to many areas of the field including dislocation behaviour of ceramics, disclination behaviour of polymers, and production of metal glasses.
+John Joseph "Jack" Gilman (December 22, 1925 – September 10, 2009) was an American material scientist in the field of mechanical properties of solids.
+He made major contributions to many areas of the field including dislocation behavior of ceramics, disclination behavior of polymers, and production of metal glasses.

 Life

-John J. Gilman was born as John Joseph Gilman on December 25, 1925, in Green Bay, Wisconsin.
+John J. Gilman was born in Green Bay, Wisconsin.
 In 1946, he received both his Bachelor of Science in mechanical engineering and his Master of Science from the Illinois Institute of Technology.
 In 1952, Gilman received PhD in physical metallurgy from Columbia University.
 In 1952, he briefly worked at the Crucible Steel Company of America as a steel researcher and subsequently worked at the General Electric Research Laboratory that same year.
 While working at the General Electric laboratory, he expanded his studies in mechanical properties and the structure of single crystals.

 After leaving General Electric in 1960, Gilman became a professor of engineering at Brown University.
 He moved to University of Illinois as a professor of physics and metallurgy in 1963.
 In 1968, he became director of the Materials Research Center at Allied Chemical.
 At Allied, he worked on metallic glasses.
 In 1978, he became director of the Corporate Development Center.
 In 1980, he became a research manager at Standard Oil.
 In 1981, he became a director of Amoco Battery Technology.
 In 1985, he became a director of the Center for Advanced Materials at Lawrence Berkeley National Laboratory at the University of California, Berkeley.
 In 1987, he became a senior scientist studying the crystalline structure and mechanical properties of solids.
 In 1993, he became an adjunct professor at the University of California, Los Angeles.